eduvpn/apple/BRANDING.md

   - **TopBarLogo.imageset**: The image shown in the top navigation bar of the app.
 It's used in all screens in macOS, and in the main screen only in iOS.
-  - **PreDefinedProviderTopImage.imageset**: The image shown in the _Add
+  - **PredefinedProviderTopImage.imageset**: The image shown in the _Add
-    Pre-defined Server Screen_ just above the pre-defined server's display name.
+    Predefined Server Screen_ just above the predefined server's display name.

 ## Building